-At Marina Del Rey Hospital our specialists have vast knowledge in various methods of modern treatment.
+At Cedars-Sinai Marina del Rey Hospital our specialists have vast knowledge in various methods of modern treatment.
 For the best possible outcome, the fistulotomy will be performed as a robotic-assisted intervention by our surgeons, this way the risk of negative side effects will be lowered and the recovery rate accelerated.

 Your path to rehabilitation will begin at our facility in Los Angeles, one of the most advanced medical environments in our country.
 The highly-experienced personnel will make sure you will receive the care needed for you to have your old life back.

 Anal fistula is an abnormal tunnel-like lesion, which starts in the anus and ends on the skin on the buttocks.
 It usually occurs as a result of an anal abscess or infection.
 This affection can only be treated with operation and the most used surgical intervention is called anal fistulotomy.
 The aim of the procedure is to repair the anal fistula and to prevent its recurrence.

 Several aspects of the surgery should be taken into account before undergoing the procedure:

 Minimally invasive surgery provides a series of benefits like: